arinjoy/WeatherBoss/README.md

 ### Installation:
 - Xcode **10.2.1**+ (required)
+- Clean `/DrivedData` folder if any
-- Please Carthage command **`carthage update --platform iOS`** to install the dependent libraries in the `Cartfile`
+- Run the Carthage update command to install the dependent libraries in the `Cartfile` **`carthage update --platform iOS`**
-- Then compile the project in Xcode to run
+- Then clean and build the project in Xcode

 ## 3rd Party Libraries
  - **`RxSwift`** - to make `Reactive` binding of API call and response 😇